LAMP: Language-Assisted Motion Planning for Controllable Video Generation: Evaluation

 \paragraph{User Study} We conduct a user study to assess perceptual alignment and cinematic quality.
 We ask \users participants to rate each generated video according to three criteria: (i)~alignment between camera motion and text description; (ii)~alignment between object motion and text description; and (iii)~overall plausibility of the generated video.
 For each example and question, we ask the users to pick one of ours, baseline result, or both if they are really indecisive.
 We provide the results in Fig.~\ref{fig:user_study} and refer to the supplementary for details.
 Our method is consistently preferred over the baselines demonstrating its effectiveness.
-The GPT baseline that is prompted to generate camera motion programs in the DSL format is a strong baseline (ours is preferred $52\%$ while both options are preferred $35\%$ of the time) highlighting the advantage of using a symbolic motion program representation.
-As expected, since GPT baselines use our object motions, we do not observe a significant preference for our method when evaluating them with respect to object adherence.
+The GPT baseline that is prompted to generate camera motion programs in the DSL format is a strong baseline (ours is preferred $52\%$ while both options are preferred $25\%$ of the time) highlighting the advantage of using a symbolic motion program representation.
+As expected, GPT baselines use our object motions and we do not see a significant preference for object adherence.